 Regardless of whether you suffered head, neck, or back injuries; severe bone breaks or burns; or even seemingly mild nerve damage, you deserve to heal without the burden of paying for someone else’s mistake.

-Personal injuries often include brain or spinal damage that lead to paralysis and other mental and physical disabilities.
-Severe limb damage can require amputations, burns may need painful skin grafts, and persistent nerve pain is a terrible thing to live with.
+Personal injuries often include brain or spinal damage that lead to paralysis and other disabilities.
+Severe limb damage can require amputations.
+Burns may need painful skin grafts.
+Persistent nerve pain is a terrible thing to live with.

 How Much Is My Personal Injury Case Worth?

 The costs of your injury, both immediate and future, can and should be completely covered by your final settlement amount.
 Many damages and non-economic losses are difficult to turn into precise dollar values.
 An experienced personal injury lawyer can help you list all your losses and figure out what they are worth.

 Let’s say you were hurt in a serious motorcycle accident.
 Your losses may impact many areas of your life, from your financial wellbeing to your mental state.
 If you’re struggling to get compensated fairly, your lawyer can act as an advocate for your recovery, seeking the funds you’re due.
 Below are a few types of loss your personal injury might involve: